printfcoder/protocol/README.md

 # The Micro Protocol

-This repository provides a home for the development and specification for the **micro communication protocol**.
+This repository provides a home for the development and specification for the **micro communication protocol** (mucp).

 ## Overview